“Zoom in.”

 “This donation helped us modernize our labs and provide all new opportunities for our students,” Ruzycki said.
 “It isn’t just the big-dollar items that bring us to new levels.
 The filament printer is making a difference in our 3D printing opportunities.”

-Ruzycki developed a strategic redesign for the space that combined both form and function to bring together the core curriculum concepts with collaborative project- and problem-based learning.
+Ruzycki developed a strategic redesign for the space that combined form and function to combine the core curriculum concepts with collaborative project- and problem-based learning.

 In order to solve some engineering problems, students need very specific equipment like the Scanning Electron Microscope.
-The SEM allows the engineers-in-training to see the topography of the materials that can give them the clues they need to figure out what caused the failure.
-Students are trained and take a practical test to become independent users of the machine.
+The SEM allows the engineers-in-training to see the topography of the materials and can give them the clues they need to figure out what caused the failure.
+Students are trained and take a practical test to become independent machine users.

-Liam Brennan, a junior in Materials Science and Engineering, is using his SEM training during Ruzycki’s junior design lab to study the LCD material of a computer that he took apart in Dr. Kevin Jones’ class on materials characterization.
+Liam Brennan, a junior majoring in materials science and engineering, uses his SEM training during Ruzycki’s junior design lab to study the LCD material of a computer that he took apart in a materials characterization class taught by Kevin Jones, Ph.D.

 “The SEM is really cool because of its sophistication,” Brennan said.
-“We can look at this polymer that we think is flat and put it in the SEM and see that it has a pattern.”
+“We can look at this polymer that we think is flat, put it in the SEM, and see that it has a pattern.”

 Pretty cool, indeed.

-The SEM and Differential Scanning Calorimeter and Thermogravimetric Analysis are just two of the many important pieces of equipment housed in this lab that are widely used in both academia and industry.
+The SEM, Differential Scanning Calorimeter and Thermogravimetric Analysis are just two of the many important pieces of equipment in this lab that are widely used in academia and industry.
 The space also includes nine computers with Leica’s EZ4D microscopes.

-As Ruzycki walks the perimeter of the lab and explains each of the printers, she notes that they represent different techniques in polymer printing.
+As Ruzycki walks the lab’s perimeter and explains each printer, she notes that they represent different techniques in polymer printing.
 Just polymers.

 “We are preparing students to be the next generation of engineers, and having a welcoming space and the proper equipment is essential for teaching them technical and professional skills and training them for future careers as materials scientists and engineers,” Ruzycki said.